splunk-soar-connectors/slackbot/README.md

         @SOARbot act "whois ip" --container 123 --parameters ip:1.1.1.1 --name "All WhoIs"

-After receiving an **act** command, SlackBot will kick off the action and send a link to the action page to Slack.
-When the action is complete, SlackBot will send a summary of the action results to Slack.
-If multiple actions are run at once, SlackBot will send action results for each action separately as each action completes.
+After receiving an **act** command, Slackbot will kick off the action and send a link to the action page to Slack.
+When the action is complete, Slackbot will send a summary of the action results to Slack.
+If multiple actions are run at once, Slackbot will send action results for each action separately as each action completes.

 ### Running Playbooks